- MSc Milestones

 Submitting the MSc Thesis

-The supervisor (in consultation with the student) will choose whom to approach to be the External Examiner, keeping the following points in mind:
+The supervisor (in consultation with the student) will choose whom to approach to be the examiner, keeping the following points in mind:

 - Can be a member from within the department who has not collaborated with the research